pcchin/licenseview/README.md

 `setTextSize`: Sets the size of the text to be shown in the popup, defaults to 18.

 `setTextColor`: Sets the color of the text to be shown in the popup.
-If the color is not set, the color set in the appearance of the text would be used.

 `setLinkColor`: Sets the color of the link to be shown in the popup.
-If the color is not set, the color set in the appearance of the text would be used.

 `setPadding`: Sets the padding around the text in the popup, defaults to 20.

-`setApperance`: Sets the appearance for the text in the popup, defaults to R.style.TextAppearance_AppCompat_Display1.
-The text size and typeface set in the text appearance will be overridden by setTextSize and setTypeface automatically.

 `setTypeface`: Sets the typeface for the text in the popup, defaults to no typeface (null) with Typeface.NORMAL.